-Overall operational expenditures increased 14% for the current fiscal year.
-The increase is a result of the College's continued efforts to provide our students with the best educational environment possible through improved facilities, instruction, student services, programs and technology needs while managing costs.
+Overall operational expenditures decreased 6% for the current fiscal year.
+The decrease is a result of the College's continued efforts to provide our students with the best educational environment possible through improved facilities, instruction, student services, programs and technology needs while managing costs.